ddkpham/lucid-images/cmpt383.md

 was in the details.
 This was especially painful for HSL (Go's color package does not have a built in conversion method like it does for YUV :( ).
-HSL histogram equalization was performed on saturation for each hue in the image taking into account the maximum allowable saturation for a given luminence.
+HSL histogram equalization was performed on saturation for each hue in the image taking into account the maximum allowable saturation for a given luminance.
 This makes the saturation a function of both hue and luminance.
 This technique was developed by Hague, Weeks and Myler[Hague 1994].
 It helps reduce the number of out-of-gamut colors (colors that don't have a direct conversion from one gamut to another) and color artifacts.